 Marriage in Islam has a significant impact on our social and religious lives.
 The social organization or institution of Marriage is one of the most influential social organizations for marriage counseling.
-These social organizations serve as a foundation for other social systems like home and family which play the crucial part in shaping up the life of individuals as well as the society on the whole.
+These social organizations serve as a foundation for other social systems like home and family, which play a crucial part in shaping the lives of individuals and society as a whole.

-Owing to its importance, Islam has given great importance to the institution of marriage.
-It has been considered the most delicate yet most blessed relationship among human beings in Islam.
+Owing to its importance, Islam has given great importance to these social organizations or institutions of Marriage.
+It has been considered the most delicate yet blessed relationship among human beings in Islam.

-Not only ALLAH has blessed this institution of marriage in Islam, but Allah himself has guided about the conduct of this relationship in Quran in following words;
+Not only has Allah blessed this institution of Marriage in Islam, but Allah himself has guided the conduct of this relationship in the Quran in the following words;

 وَأَنْكِحُوا الْأَيَامَىٰ مِنْكُمْ وَالصَّالِحِينَ مِنْ عِبَادِكُمْ وَإِمَائِكُمْ ۚ إِنْ يَكُونُوا فُقَرَاءَ يُغْنِهِمُ اللَّهُ مِنْ فَضْلِهِ ۗ وَاللَّهُ وَاسِعٌ عَلِيمٌ

-Majority of youngsters of this generation present this excuse for staying single ” But I’m not stable yet,” ” But I have goals in my life,” ” how am I gonna provide for her ? my business is not strong enough to support a family.”
+The majority of youngsters of this generation present this excuse for staying single ” But I’m not stable yet,” ” But I have goals in my life,” ” how am I going to provide for her ? my business is not strong enough to support a family.”

-For these excuses, ALLAH has beautifully explain that it’s not you who provides and neither it is your responsibility.
-Its responsibility of ALLAH and here ALLAH communicates in clear words that those who fear about hunger and money should get married and ALLAH will take care of their financial matters.
+For these excuses, ALLAH has beautifully explained that it’s not you who provides, and neither is it your responsibility.
+It’s the responsibility of ALLAH, and here ALLAH communicates in clear words.
+Those who fear hunger and money should get married, and ALLAH will take care of their financial matters.
 That’s why Marriage in Islam has great importance.

-This point can better understand by comparison of a person who works and maintains his personal life as well by himself with a person who is focused on his business or job because he has someone to take care of rest of his particular needs.
-Of course, the person with a companion will be in the better situation.
+This point can better understand by comparing a person who works and maintains his personal life and himself with a person who is focused on his business or job because he has someone to care for the rest of his particular needs.
+Of course, the person with a companion will be in a better situation.

 وَمِنْ آيَاتِهِ أَنْ خَلَقَ لَكُمْ مِنْ أَنْفُسِكُمْ أَزْوَاجًا لِتَسْكُنُوا إِلَيْهَا وَجَعَلَ بَيْنَكُمْ مَوَدَّةً وَرَحْمَةً ۚ إِنَّ فِي ذَٰلِكَ لَآيَاتٍ لِقَوْمٍ يَتَفَكَّرُونَ

-So the institution of marriage in Islam doesn’t provide you only with partnership but rather with companionship.
-This verse says that spouse gets “comfort” from each other.
-And then it ends with a note “search for signs, think.”
+So the institution of Marriage in Islam doesn’t provide you only with partnership but rather with companionship.
+This verse says that the spouse gets “comfort” from each other.
+It ends with a note “search for signs, think.”

 How many dimensions of comfort from your spouse can you count?